What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 The old lady takes a rest.

-Remember: all Italian articles agree with the gender and number of the noun.
+Remember: all Italian articles match the gender and number of the noun.

 This means that there are four possible groups of articles in total:

-Before diving into each group, let’s write down all possible Italian definite articles in a table.
+Before we dive into each group, let’s write down all the possible Italian definite articles in a table.

-This is why we say il gatto and la bambina, because gatto is a singular noun of masculine gender while bambina is a feminine singular noun.
+This is why we say il gatto and la bambina, because gatto is a masculine singular noun, while bambina is a feminine singular noun.
 Gatto then needs a masculine singular article (il), and bambina needs a feminine singular article (la).

-All clear?
+Everything clear?
 Tutto chiaro?
 Perfetto!
-Now let’s take a closer look at these groups of articles one by one.
+Now let’s take a closer look at these article groups one by one.

 Title: Italian All-in-One For Dummies